 UNM Hospitals participates in the Clinical Advancement Program (CAP) and depending on your Nursing Education and National Certifications, youâll work towards one of five CAP levels that offer increasing compensation.
 You may earn up to $8.00 in addition to base pay.

-Department: Newborn Nursery/Level 1 FTE: 0.90 Full Time Shift: Nights
+Department: Coronary Care Subacute FTE: 0.90 Full Time Shift: Nights

 Position Summary: Work within the nursing process to provide direct nursing care to assigned patients.
 Provide clinical leadership for other staff and assumes relief charge duties when designated.
 Serve as a role model to promote a positive work environment and quality patient care.
 Ensure adherence to Hospitals and departmental policies and procedures.
 Patient care assignment may include neonate, pediatric, adolescent, adult and geriatric age groups.